 About

-I’m a journalist, newsroom manager, and media consultant, with deep experience in audio as an editor, reporter, producer, and host.
+I’m a newsroom manager and editorial consultant, with deep experience in audio and digital media as an editor, reporter, producer, and host.

-Most recently, I’ve been a supervising story editor at Marketplace.
-I also work independently with organizations, small teams and individual clients to create compelling audio stories driven by great characters and unexpected outcomes.
+Most recently, I’ve been a supervising editor at Marketplace.
+I also work independently with organizations, small teams and individual clients to create compelling audio and multimedia — driven by great characters and unexpected outcomes.

-I’ve worked in many newsrooms, most recently at The New York Times as a digital news editor, producer, and reporter.
-I also managed and contributed to At War, The Times’s forum for exploring the experiences and costs of war.
-In 2016, I was on the team that rebuilt the Times’s audio department, which later launched The Daily, Still Processing, and other podcasts.
+At The New York Times I was a digital news editor, producer, and reporter.
+I also managed and contributed to At War, The Times’s forum for exploring the experiences and costs of geopolitical conflict.
+In 2016, I was on the small team that rebuilt the Times’s audio department, which later launched The Daily, Still Processing, and other podcasts.

 At NPR, I was a producer and editor at All Things Considered, Weekend Edition Saturday, and Talk of the Nation, and one of the creators of Wait Wait…Don’t Tell Me.

-From 2001-2008 I was a reporter at WBEZ – Chicago Public Radio, where my beats included criminal justice, business, and the military.
+From 2001-2008 I was a reporter at WBEZ – Chicago Public Radio, covering business, criminal justice, the military, and national security.

-I’ve also taught audio reporting and production at Columbia University Journalism School, where I’ve had the intense pleasure of helping other people fall in love with the medium.
+I’ve also taught audio reporting and production at Columbia University Journalism School, where I’ve had the great pleasure of helping other people fall in love with the medium.

 Drop me a line here or on LinkedIn.